Maryland Labor Laws Guide

 The State of Maryland recognizes several regulations concerning alcohol and drug testing in the workplace:

-1. While recreational use of marijuana is decriminalized, it is still illegal in Maryland.
-Therefore, an employer is allowed to discipline an employee who is also a medical marijuana patient should they test positive in the workplace,
+1. While recreational use of marijuana is decriminalized, it’s still illegal in Maryland.
+Therefore, an employer is allowed to discipline an employee who is also a medical marijuana patient if they test positive in the workplace.

-3. Employers are allowed to test for any controlled dangerous substance as long as the samples are collected and processed by a licensed laboratory, and the reasons for the testing are justified, and
+3. Employers are allowed to test for any controlled dangerous substance as long as the samples are collected and processed by a licensed laboratory, and the reasons for the testing are justified.

-4. Employers must use either the licensed laboratories or those certified by the Substance Abuse and Mental Health Service Administration.
+4. Employers must use either the licensed laboratories or those certified by the Substance Abuse and Mental Health Services Administration.

 🎓 Maryland’s drug and alcohol testing